khaldoun-xyz/standard/README.md

 while the majority of people mended yesterday's successes.
 We believe that the most effective thing you can do is become an outlier.
-Like a surfer can use a wave to move forward effortlessly, there are things you can do to make progress.
+Like a surfer can use a wave to move forward effortlessly, you can use systems to stack your progress.
 Outliers do many times more with many times less than the rest.

 Khaldoun wants to be a platform to help you do more with less.
-None of the things described below are novel or surprising.
-This is intended.
+To do so, we will ask you to adopt certain systems and learn specific skills because we're convinced they are useful.
-We want you to deeply understand the things described in this document.
+As a start, we want you to deeply understand the things described in this document.
 Don't skip over parts of the document because you think you know all of this.
 Overconfidence is not appreciated here.